 How can design influence the experience of a product?
-The product design team at nCino, a cloud-banking software company, share their wisdom of how storytelling is vital to the design process.
+The product design team at nCino, a cloud-banking software company, shares their wisdom of how storytelling is vital to the design process.

-Colin Allen – With a degree in film studies from UNC Wilmington, Colin’s love for storytelling has allowed him to parse different professional avenues of creativity.
+With a degree in film studies from UNC Wilmington, Colin Allen’s love for storytelling has allowed him to parse different professional avenues of creativity.
 It was while living in NYC in 2014, he transitioned his career from motion pictures to user experience within digital products.
 Having spent time in the agency and startup world, he took the leap back down south and joined nCino where he is leveraging best product design in the commercial banking portfolio.
 On the side he loves playing music, being in the water, and encouraging others to think outside the box.

 Gon Kim’s interest in human behavior led to his degree in psychology at the University of North Carolina, where he also discovered his love for research to understand why people do what they do.
 He uses his research and design chops at nCino to ask the right questions and design solutions to help bankers get their stuff done.
 When he’s not solving banker problems, he travels the world or spends time at home with his new pup who is the cutest thing in the world.